How to Prepare the Family for a Christening Day Out

 13876413665_a78bded359_z-1.jpg

 If you’ve got a christening coming up that you and your family are invited to attend, you may have a variety of things running through your head.
-How will you get your son to behave?
-How will you get your daughter to keep her dress clean?
-How will you get your husband to sit still?
-This article will help you to prepare for a full day out with the family with no mishaps:
+How will you get your son to behave and resist his mischievous urges during the ceremony?
+How will you get your daughter to gracefully navigate the day with her lovely dress unblemished by any spills or stains?
+And how will you encourage your husband to stay engaged and present throughout the event instead of succumbing to his occasional restlessness?

 Start With a Light Breakfast